casnix/PRTGQoSReflection/README.md

 This is a reproduction of github.com/PaesslerAG/QoSReflect written in Golang with my style of build scripts.
 The purpose of this is to have a standalone executable that can be built on any OS and provides the same functionality of PaesslerAG/QoSReflect without depending on Python.

+## Execution prerequisites
+None, really.

+## Build prerequisites
+* Golang 1.18.1
+* Bash environment (for build scripts) -- can be on Linux or WSL, or something like WSL.

 ## Installation
 * [OPTIONAL]create a file called "qosreflect.conf" with the following contents: